gzuidhof/coi-serviceworker/README.md

     coepDegrade: () => true,
     // Override this if you want to prompt the user and do reload at your own leisure.
 Maybe show the user a message saying:
     // "Click OK to refresh the page to enable <...>"
+    // You can see window.sessionStorage.getItem("coiReloadedBySelf") for the reason to reload.
     doReload: () => window.location.reload(),
     // Set to true if you don't want coi to log anything to the console.
     quiet: false